The Dahlonega Nugget: William Benjamin Franklin Townsend

 William Benjamin Franklin Townsend (July 12, 1855 – June 13, 1933) first learned how to write and publish newspapers at Dahlonega's first newspaper the Mountain Signal.
 He became the editor and publisher of The Dahlonega Nugget in 1897, when he leased the newspaper's printing equipment with only five dollars in capital, and continued to hold these positions until his death in 1933.
-Townsend's editorials were particularly popular for their homespun wit and charm and were published in papers across the country and in Canada.
+Townsend's editorials were particularly popular for their homespun wit and charm and were published in papers across the country and in Canada.The Department of Journalism of the University of Oregon reported in 1915 that the newspaper was one of three top country papers in the United States.
 The paper became so popular that even though Townsend purchased the paper on three years' credit, he was able to pay off the debt in only two years.
+Despite the newspaper's widespread appeal, Townsend was forced to limit his circulation to 1,000 copies, as his hand-cranked press could not keep up with the demand.

 Though Townsend's articles were widely published, he lacked even a grammar school education.
 Oftentimes, many of the words in his pieces were misspelled, indicating his lack of formal training.
 He also composed his articles while simultaneously setting the type by hand.
 This lack of proofreading led to even more grammatical, spelling, and typographical errors in the paper.